// Add to head

 However, the transition also requires publishers to more accurately price their inventory more accurately, as overpricing can deter bidders while underpricing can lead to revenue loss.
 The increased revenue potential comes with the need for greater market insight and pricing strategy refinement.

-How Bid Shading Works
+How Bid Shading Works?

 Bid shading works on algorithms.
 It analyzes a vast array of data points, including historical bidding data, the specific characteristics of the ad inventory, and real-time bidding dynamics.
 With this, the algorithms calculate a bid that is strategically lower than what the advertiser would be willing to pay in a maximum bid scenario but still competitive enough to win the auction.